el7/threatmodels/threatmodels/pages/tarsnap.md

 # Architecture
 Tarsnap uses Amazon S3 storage servers which uses a cloud service to offer clients access to their files from virtually anywhere.
+The servers would be considered a single hub, as a silo architecture.